axelabbas/image-to-ascii/README.md

 # **Video to ASCII Converter**
 A python tool that allows you to convert a video into an ASCII version of the same video.
-The output of the program is an mp4 video.
+The output of the program is an mp4 format video.
 # **Requirements**
 - Pillow
 - OpenCV